doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 ## Getting started

-This section describes how to provision this quick start using default settings.
+This section describes how to provision this sample using default settings.

 * Run `./bootstrap.sh` using the default settings or your own custom settings.
 * Run `terraform init` and note the version of the *azurerm* provider installed.